Powerful storm knocks out power, disrupts travel in Maritimes

+A powerful nor’easter slashed through the Maritimes leaving thousands without power and disrupting highway and air travel.
-Power crews were working to restore electricity to thousands of customers after a powerful nor’easter swept through the Maritimes.

-High winds with gusts of over 100 kilometres an hour knocked out power to nearly 60,000 customers in Nova Scotia overnight Tuesday.
+Power crews were working to restore electricity Wednesday in Nova Scotia after wind gusts of over 100 kilometres an hour knocked trees onto power lines overnight Tuesday.

-The utility said Wednesday that the higher than expected winds knocked trees onto power lines with most of the outages caused in the Halifax area.
+Nova Scotia Power said about 50,000 customers had been restored to the grid although 7,000 were still without power by mid-morning.
+Most of the outages were in the Halifax area.

-“The worst of the storm has now passed, but outages still occur due to weakened trees falling onto power lines,” Nova Scotia Power official Matt Drover said in a news release.
+“The worst of the storm is passed, but outages may still occur due to weakened trees falling onto power lines,” said utility spokeswoman Caitlin Walker.

+“Luckily the winds were powerful for relatively short moments of time last night so our crews were able to make great progress.”

-The utility said the number of outages was down to fewer than 7,000 by 8 a.m., with 134 crews including power line technicians, tree trimmers and damage assessors working on the restorations.
+The utility said 134 crews including power line technicians, tree trimmers and damage assessors were working on the restorations.

-There were fewer outages in neighbouring New Brunswick where about 2,800 customers were still without power early Wednesday.
+There were fewer outages in neighbouring New Brunswick where about 2,800 customers were still without power early Wednesday, although that number had climbed back to over 5,000 by mid-morning.

 Environment Canada meteorologist Barrie MacKinnon said wind gusts reached a high of 110 km/hr in the Halifax area with sustained winds in most areas of the province of between 60 and 70 km/hr.